 My favorite feature was the exit.
 They built a tunnel into one of their entrances as a natural defense!
 After all, it’s easier to kill any intruders one-by-one.

-QUICK RANT: See this lady with the neck brace?
+See this lady with the neck brace?
 Yes, it sucks that she’s injured, but it’s still completely disrespectful to touch and lean on these ancient ruins.
 At one point, we saw her with her knee on it too.
-Part of me didn’t want to disrupt the ranger giving the talk (no one else in the group noticed her except us), and lets be honest, part of me was too shy to say anything.
+Part of me didn’t want to disrupt the ranger giving the talk (no one else in the group noticed her except us), and let’s be honest, part of me was too shy to say anything.
 Thinking back on it, though, I’m disappointed at myself that I didn’t tell her to get off.
-When the ranger clearly tells you before the tour if you can’t hike, climb, and stand for an hour, you shouldn’t come.
+If you can’t hike, climb, and stand for an hour, you shouldn’t go on the tour.

 It was truly amazing to stand in and see the Balcony House.
 We’ll have to make our way back to Mesa Verde National Park again to tour the other dwellings too!